somleng/somleng-scfm/docs/GETTING_STARTED.md

 Ok so we can see from the preview that Alice will added as a participant to the callout.

-Finally let's go ahead and repopulate the callout
+Finally let's go ahead and repopulate the callout.
 Notice that the `event` in the command below is `requeue`.
 We're requeuing the callout population.

 ```
 $ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -XPOST http://scfm:3000/api/callout_populations/1/callout_population_events -d "event=requeue" | jq'